nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   **Workaround:** Use the HCI command Zephyr Write Tx Power Level to dynamically set TX power.

+.. rst-class:: v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0

+DRGN-17710: Periodic advertiser delay
+  The periodic advertiser sends its ``AUX_SYNC_IND`` packet 40 us later than the one indicated in the ``SyncInfo`` of the ``AUX_ADV_IND`` packet.

+.. rst-class:: v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0

+DRGN-17710: Scanner packet reception delay
+  The scanner attempts to receive the first ``AUX_SYNC_IND`` packet 40 us later than the one indicated in the ``SyncInfo`` of the ``AUX_ADV_IND``.
+  This may result in the device failing to establish a synchronization to the periodic advertiser.

 .. rst-class:: v1-9-2 v1-9-1 v1-9-0

-DRGN-17110: Wrong address type in the LE Periodic Advertising Sync Established event when the Periodic Advertiser List is used to establish a synchronization.
+DRGN-17110: Wrong address type in the LE Periodic Advertising Sync Established event when the Periodic Advertiser List is used to establish a synchronization
   The SoftDevice Controller sometimes does not set the address type when the Periodic Advertiser List is used to establish a synchronization to a Periodic Advertiser.

 .. rst-class:: v1-9-2 v1-9-1 v1-9-0

-DRGN-17110: The Advertiser Address Type in the LE Periodic Advertising Sync Established event is not set to 0x02 or 0x03, even if the advertiser's address was resolved (DRGN-17110).
+DRGN-17110: The Advertiser Address Type in the LE Periodic Advertising Sync Established event is not set to 0x02 or 0x03, even if the advertiser's address was resolved (DRGN-17110)
   In the case the address is resolved, the reported address type is still set to 0x00 or 0x01.

 .. rst-class:: v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0

-DRGN-16859: The vendor-specific HCI commands Zephyr Write TX Power Level and Zephyr Read TX Power Level may return "Unknown Advertiser Identifier (0x42)" when setting advertising output power.
+DRGN-16859: The vendor-specific HCI commands Zephyr Write TX Power Level and Zephyr Read TX Power Level may return "Unknown Advertiser Identifier (0x42)" when setting advertising output power
   The SoftDevice Controller will return this error code if the command is issued before advertising parameters are set.

   **Workaround:** Configure the advertiser before setting TX Power using HCI LE Set Advertising Parameters